-You’d also be thinking about how you’re feeling, and how this is impacting your own communication.
+You’d also consider how you’re feeling and how this is impacting your own communication.
 Are you at the end of a rough workday?
 Are you on edge from a fight you just had with your partner?
 Are you anticipating a difficult meeting the next morning?
 How are these feelings impacting your verbal and non-verbal communication?

 Then, of course, you would fully consider how external and internal factors are impacting your friend and how she is communicating.
-You’d say to yourself something like this, “She seems to be off today — she’s speaking more quietly and slowly than usual, and she’s hunched over in her chair.
+You’d say to yourself something like this, “She seems to be off today — she’s speaking more quietly and slowly than usual and she’s hunched over in her chair.
 Hmm, I wonder if maybe she’s feeling really hurt by what’s going on in her life?
-In fact, now that I’m paying more attention, it seems that I’ve been speaking to her in kind of a preachy way when it comes to this issue, and not thinking about her emotions at all — probably because I’m stressed in my own life.
+In fact, now that I’m paying attention more, it seems that I’ve been speaking to her in kind of a preachy way when it comes to this issue, and not thinking about her emotions at all — probably because I’m stressed in my own life.
 It’s also really busy in here.
 Maybe when we’re in a more private place I’ll ask her about how she’s really feeling.”

 Here are a few strategies for listening mindfully:

 Ensure that you’re engaging in diaphragm breathing (for a description of how to do this take a look at my post on mindfulness).
-This technique will cause you to relax both mentally and physically, and allow you to better hear your thoughts, feel the sensations in your body, and be more aware of the environment you’re in.
+This technique will help you to relax both mentally and physically and allow you to better hear your thoughts, feel the sensations in your body, and be more aware of the environment you’re in.

 What physical sensations are you feeling in your body and what do they mean?
 What thoughts are dancing in your head while the person is sharing?
 What’s happening in the environment that is impacting your experience?
-Is anything triggering you to perform (in other words, to act unlike your authentic self out of fear)?
+Is anything triggering you to perform?
+Do you feel forced to push down your Authentic Self out of fear?

 Listen to their words (what are they saying?), pay attention to their body language (what non-verbal signals are they giving you?), and take notice of whether there’s a disconnect between what they’re saying and how they’re emoting or what their body language is communicating.
 Could anything you’re doing be triggering them to perform?

-Give the person you’re with the time and space to articulate what they want to say, and then give yourself time and space to do the same.
+Give the person you’re with the time and space to articulate what they want to say.
+Then give yourself time and space to do the same.
 You will offer a more genuine, authentic response to what they are expressing if you listen in this manner.

 Next time you’re in a meeting, out with a friend, or even having an argument, try this listening technique and observe how it changes your experience.
 The difference might surprise you!